colinbendell/VisualProgramming/README.md

 While the input was assumed to be mouse driven, the environment adopted standard Borland hotkeys (F2 Save, F3 load, F5 run) and the F10 menu which was also in vogue at the time.
 Arrow keys could also be used to navigate around in the menu context

-# Conclusion
+# Epilogue
 While this programming IDE was submitted to Guelph for the compute project, I suspect we were not very good at marketing our accomplishments.
 Like naive early devs we assumed that our code was self evident and that the complexities of working in a simulated GUI environment but in REAL mode would be obvious.
 Needless to say, we did not win the competition nor did we even get an honourable mention.

 We did get a cool textbook though.